arnavgautam/TreeHacks2015/Demos/Demo-HelloASP/Demo.md

 	>
 	>  On the Dashboard we can see useful information about the Web Site such as access reports, hardware usage and database access.
 	>
-	> We also can find multiple options for uploading content to the Web Sites, including GIT, TFS and FTP.
+	> We also can find multiple options for uploading content to the Websites, including GIT, TFS and FTP.

 1. Show the information displayed on the Web Site Dashboard.